Top 10 tax considerations when selling a business

 A sale of business and assets will frequently result in tax being paid at company level on gains realised from the sale of chargeable assets such as property and goodwill.
-The shareholder will then be subject to tax (ideally CGT with the benefit of ER) on a subsequent winding-up of the company and extraction of the proceeds of the sale.
+The shareholder will then be subject to tax (ideally CGT with the benefit of BADR) on a subsequent winding-up of the company and extraction of the proceeds of the sale.

 7. It’s a wind-up!

 Following a sale of trade and assets, a solvent liquidation process may be needed to extract the proceeds of the sale.
 Distributions to shareholders ordinarily attract CGT treatment.
 However HMRC has the ability to invoke tax provisions to tax them as income where the shareholder becomes involved in a similar business activity within the following two years.

 Vendors should consider what a potential purchaser wishes to acquire.
 For example, it is unlikely they would want to acquire non-core investment assets.
 Finding a means of enabling the purchaser to acquire only the activities they want can introduce complexity and tax inefficiency to a sales process.

 The commitment of key staff will be central to ensuring the success of a sales process.
 Without forward-planning, the ability to reward these individuals will likely be limited to bonuses taxable as employment income.

 Consider establishing more tax-efficient incentives in advance.
 An Enterprise Management Incentive share option scheme might provide a more compelling and tax-efficient solution for all parties.

 10. Inheritance tax